 A middle-aged local farmer who visited the Wrights’ home and discovered Minnie calmly pleating her apron as her husband lay murdered in his bed.
-He accompanies Henderson and Peters, although not a legal… (read full character analysis)
+He accompanies Henderson and Peters, although not a legal… read analysis of Lewis Hale

 The wife of the sheriff who, in Mrs. Hale’s mind, does not look the part because she is “small and thin.”
-Mrs. Peters’s physical characteristics are reflected in her subservience to her husband, and… (read full character analysis)
+Mrs. Peters’s physical characteristics are reflected in her subservience to her husband, and… read analysis of Mrs. Peters

 The murdered man, and husband of Minnie Wright, whose death forms the backdrop for the events of the story.
 In the eyes of society, John Wright was respectable.
-He did not exhibit any of… (read full character analysis)
+He did not exhibit any of… read analysis of John Wright

 A young man who holds the position of county attorney overseeing the investigation of John Wright’s murder.
 Henderson is self-confident in his ability to build a case against Minnie Wright and particularly sarcastic in his belittling of the female characters.

 A middle-aged man who is the local sheriff.
 He assists George Henderson in his investigation, and, although genial compared to Henderson, he is as clear about his prejudice against Minnie Wright.
 He is also dismissive of his wife and what he sees as her womanly concerns.